SystemsScientist/C-Programming-for-Beginners-Section-03/README.md

 See the following link for this course: <a href="https://www.udemy.com/course/c-programming-for-beginners-/" target="_blank" title="C Programming">C Programming for Beginners </a>

-In this repository, I incorporate Code::Blocks and Visual Studio Code Integrated Development Environments (IDEs) and the Vim text editor along with Git and GitHub into my workflow.
+In this repository, I incorporated Code::Blocks and Visual Studio Code Integrated Development Environments (IDEs) and the Vim text editor along with Git and GitHub into my workflow.
 I also used the Fedora 37 system in a VirtualBox environment to create, use, and manage directories and files as I worked through the section.